bobbilee19/ambassador-guide/docs/post-meetup-report-template.md

-# Post Event Report [EVENT NAME] [DATE]
+# Post Meetup Report [EVENT NAME] [DATE]

-> Kindly use this template to fill out a report about your just-concluded event.
+> Kindly use this template to fill out a report about your just-concluded meetup.
 You don't need to include all the headings used below, as this is just a template to get you started.
 Feel free to delete headings that are not relevant to your event or add new ones as you deem fit.

 ## Attendance 🔵